sarikasurampudi/oml/oml-fun-on-adb/omlpy/omlpy.md

 	</copy>
 	```

-	- The `oml.ds.dir` function returns a list of existing datastores that are available to you.
+	- The `oml.ds.dir` function returns a list of existing datastores that are available in the database to you.
 Run the script below to get the list.

 	```
 	<copy>